 Fifteen years later, the current Avoided Cost Calculator is an Excel-based spreadsheet model.
 The output of the model is a set of hourly values over a 30-year time horizon that represent marginal costs a utility would avoid in any given hour if a distributed energy resource avoided the provision of energy during that hour.
-Again, these avoided costs are the benefits that are used in determining the cost-effectiveness of these resources.
+It is important to note that the Avoided Cost Calculator does not determine if a particular distributed energy resources avoids a particular cost.
+Rather, these avoided costs are compared with energy savings and other program characteristics to estimate program benefits, which are used in determining the cost-effectiveness of a resource.